rooseveltframework/roosevelt/README.md

       }
       ```

-- `multipart`: Settings to pass along to [formidable](https://github.com/felixge/node-formidable) using [formidable's API](https://github.com/felixge/node-formidable#api) for multipart form processing.
+- `formidable`: Settings to pass along to [formidable](https://github.com/felixge/node-formidable) using [formidable's API](https://github.com/felixge/node-formidable#api) for multipart form processing.
 Access files uploaded in your controllers by examining the `req.files` object.
 Roosevelt will remove any files uploaded to the `uploadDir` when the request ends automatically.
 To keep any, be sure to move them before the request ends.
 To disable multipart forms entirely, set this parameter to false.

   - Default: *[Boolean]*